Ryxias/q-words/README.md

 ```

 ## Usage
-Here we provide bare bones way of running the given test case in the
+Here we provide bare bones way of running the given test case in the question prompt email:

 ```
 npm run build